-A preventive visit is a yearly, prevention-focused appointed intended to prevent illnesses and detect health concerns early, before symptoms are noticeable.
-Preventive visits could be an annual physical, well-child exam, Medicare wellness exam or welcome to Medicare visit, and insurance companies are required to cover preventive care services at no cost to patients.
-During your appointment, your provider will review your overall health and well-being.
+A preventive visit is a yearly appointment intended to prevent illnesses and detect health concerns early, before symptoms are noticeable.
+Preventive visits could be an annual physical, well-child exam, Medicare wellness exam or welcome to Medicare visit.
+Insurance companies are required to cover preventive care services at no cost to patients.
+During your appointment, you’ll review your overall health and well-being.
 Depending on your age, services may include:

-- Blood pressure, blood glucose and cholesterol tests
+- Age-appropriate heart disease screenings (blood pressure, blood glucose and cholesterol tests)

 - Sexually-transmitted disease testing